zarqman/error_merger/README.md

   @user.errors.full_messages # => ["Username can't be blank"]
   @user.errors.full_sentences # => ["Username can't be blank."]
+  @user.errors.as_sentences # => "First name can't be blank.
+Last name can't be blank."
 ```

 By default merged errors are prefixed with the model name.
 In the above example, an error on User might look like: "User: First name must not be blank".